-Mail Scams: A letter is sent to the victim informing them about their huge "Powerball win", asking them to mail back a portion of the money in order to receive the full sum.
+Mail Scams: A letter is sent with information about a huge Powerball win, asking you to mail back a portion of the money in order to receive the full sum.
 The letter will often say that you must respond immediately, otherwise you will lose the prize.

-Powerball offers some of the biggest jackpots in the world - but the only way to have a chance of winning is to buy tickets from an official retailer.
+Powerball offers some of the biggest jackpots in the world, but the only way to have a chance of winning is to buy tickets from an official retailer.
 Don't fall victim to a scam!